-- A. California Assessment of Student Performance and Progress statewide assessment - B. Percentage of pupils who have successfully completed courses that satisfy UC/CSU entrance requirements, or career technical education - C. Percentage of ELs who make progress toward English language proficiency as measured by the

-English Language Proficiency Assessment for California

-- D. EL reclassification rates - E. Percentage of pupils who have passed an AP exam with a score of 3 or higher
+- B. Percentage of pupils who have successfully completed courses that satisfy UC/CSU entrance requirements, or career technical education - C. Percentage of ELs who make progress toward English language proficiency as measured by the English Language Proficiency Assessment for California - D. EL reclassification rates - E. Percentage of pupils who have passed an AP exam with a score of 3 or higher